Night Guards – Overview

 Jaw pain and soreness has become an increasingly common complaint among Vancouver, WA patients.
 Bruxism, the clenching of the jaw and grinding teeth, is often the cause of this jaw pain and soreness.
 For patients experiencing jaw pain or other symptoms associated with bruxism, Dr. Bowyer can diagnose and provide treatment options.
 If left untreated, bruxism can be damaging to patients dental health, therefore it is recommended that if patients are concerned they may be experiencing symptoms they schedule an appointment with Dr. Bowyer soon.
-The management of bruxism symptoms often involves Stress is often the underlying cause of bruxism, and often needs to be addresses alongside the management of the symptoms.
+The management of bruxism symptoms often involves the use of a night guard.

 What is bruxism?